actions-marketplace-validations/talhacalik_led-scroll-action/README.md

     <img src="https://img.shields.io/badge/license-MIT-blue?style=flat" alt="license" />
   </a>
 </p>

+A GitHub Action that generates a contribution-graph-style scrolling LED text SVG (color customizable) for your profile README.

 Every character sits on a 7-row grid (row 0 and row 6 always empty), matching the row count of a real GitHub contribution graph.
 Letters are variable